rennacarver/Authentication-Template-Node-MongoDB-Passport/README.md

 ## Lessons Learned:

--Codebases change quickly and templates from a year ago are often no longer functional -The order of code in the Node server file is critical for responses to be parsed correctly, sessions to be established properly, and ultimately for authentication to work
+- Codebases change quickly and templates from a year ago are often no longer functional
+- The order of code in the Node server file is critical for responses to be parsed correctly, sessions to be established properly, and ultimately for authentication to work

 ## Improvements
--The logout route should be a POST request
+- The logout route should be a POST request
--Password and email validation is missing
+- Password and email validation is missing
--Password reset
+- Password reset